We have already reviewed the best ski hotels in Europe. Many of the best ski hotels in Europe are situated in Austria.

 Breakfast, dinner, Wi-Fi, and a welcome drink are already included in the Das Central room rates.
 They tend to offer a cheap Easter (April) special.
-This year it was 5 nights with one night for free, incl. gourmet half-board, Wellness de Luxe, Easter present for our little guests, child care in the Ötzi Kids Club with 5 nights from €860 EUR per person bookable from 13-25 April 2019.
+This year it was five nights with one night for free, incl. gourmet half-board, Wellness de Luxe, Easter present for our little guests, and child care in the Ötzi Kids Club with five nights from €860 EUR per person bookable from 13-25 April 2019.
 You won’t find a ski hotel that is this luxurious for less.

 6. Arlberg 1800

 One of the most luxury hotels in one of the highest altitudes in the Arlberg region is Arlberg 1800.
 This luxury hotel makes up a large portion of this village and is located near the pinnacle of a mountain between Lech, Zurs, and St Anton.
 Skiing doesn’t come more snow-sure than this.
 You literally need to cross the road to board numerous lifts up the mountain and to the nursery slopes.
 From the mountain top, you can ski into St Anton.

 St Christoph accesses the same pistes as its larger neighbor, St Anton.
 There’s a good nursery slope near the Sporthotel for beginners and a snowpark, terrain park, and halfpipe.
 Its lower slopes are ideal for beginners, while more advanced skiers have St Anton and Stuben’s ski area.
 With a resort altitude of 1800m, this is one of the highest hotels in the region.